amitsdalal/alexa/README.md

 `python alexa-ad.py`

-### export this into path and you can using alexa from cli
+### export this into path and you can use alexa from cli